dlccyes/CollegeNotes/NTUNotes/Junior/polly/Zmap.md

 - not counting Alibaba's blocking & probabilistic blocking, SSH miss rate is lower than HTTP & HTTPS
 - breakdown of missing reasons
 	- ![](https://i.imgur.com/qGVRCsQ.png)

+## polly's comments
+- actual coverage for HTTP(S) vs.SSH
+- those with HTTP port tends to have SSH port also
+- those with only SSH port probably have firewall on